cosmic-zip/cyberpunk_de/README.md

 #### A Complete Micro Desktop Environment Inspired by Cyberpunk 2077, Written in **Rust**

 CyperPunk DE is a unique micro desktop environment inspired by Cyberpunk 2077.
 This project is written in Rust and offers a powerful and sleek interface for netrunners.
-Originally part of the Witch_Craft netrunner firmware, also known as the Universal Hacking Tool and Automation Engine, CyperPunk DE integrates seamlessly with Witch_Craft through both terminal and pre-installed applications.
+Originally part of the Witch_Craft netrunner firmware the Universal Hacking Tool and Automation Engine, CyperPunk DE integrates seamlessly with Witch_Craft through both terminal and pre-installed app.

 #### Wait, It's All HTML?
 Always Has Been!

 Many desktop environments, including GNOME, use a combination of JavaScript and HTML/XML or similar markup languages.
 The exception lies in GUIs that utilize OpenGL or other 3D engines.
-CyperPunk DE follows a similar approach, with its apps written in HTML, CSS, and small amounts of JavaScript, incorporating libraries such as QuillJS and jQuery.
+CyperPunk DE follows a similar approach, with its apps written in HTML, CSS, and small amounts of JavaScript, using libraries such as QuillJS and jQuery.

 #### Then, It Must Be Slow?
 No, It's Not!

 CyperPunk DE is built using Tauri, with its core in Rust and a CLI leveraging Node.js.
 This combination ensures a lightweight and fast environment.

 #### Does It Use Electron?
 No.